mochi22/kaggle_template/README.md

 - Hydra
 Using Hydra for manaing hyperameter.

-- MLflow
+- Wandb
-Usin MLflow for logging
+Usin Wandb for logging(modefy now...)